 - WATCH YOUR DRINK

-- Never leave it alone, keep it close to you and covered if you can, and certainly don't put it down to get jiggy with that hottie on the dance floor!
+- Never leave it alone, keep it close to you and covered if you can, and certainly don't put it down to dance.

 - Avoid punch bowls